10 quick and easy ways to enhance your customer service

 ApologGise for business slips

 Perhaps the key to it all, though, is behaviour.
 As Hill points out, a lot of this is down to perception.
 Customers are a lot less disgruntled if you simply behave in the right way, he says.
 If it’s going wrong, then apologise.
-There are some risks from offering incentives which you can read more on here.

 Customers take a strong cue from how much they perceive you are trying your best to do a good job, and if you look as though you are really concerned about their experience, that is going to make a huge difference.